MarynaTkachuk/ansible/README.md

  ansible host_or_group -m module -a "arguments" [-i inventory_file]
 ```

-With this command we could see all system info, which ansible gather from controlled host in json format:
+With this command we could see all system info, which ansible gather from controlled host 'hostname' in json format:
 ```
-ansible CentOs -m setup | more
+ansible hostname -m setup | more
 ```

 ## Theory